tabler:menu-2

 Debt Relief in South Dakota

 South Dakota's economy is driven by agriculture, tourism, and financial services (many credit card companies are headquartered here due to favorable banking laws).
-The average South Dakota resident carries approximately $5,000 in credit card debt — but that number has been growing at nearly 12% year-over-year, the second-fastest growth rate in the nation.
+The average South Dakota resident carries $6,239 in credit card debt per consumer — about 5% below the national average of $6,580.
+That number has been growing at nearly 12% year-over-year, the second-fastest growth rate in the nation.
 Despite no state income tax and a low cost of living, rising costs and the state's rural geography (which limits access to financial services) are creating growing debt challenges.

 If you're a South Dakota resident carrying $10,000 or more in unsecured debt and struggling to keep up with minimum payments, schedule a free consultation to see how our debt relief program can help.
 No upfront fees, no obligation.